 - haemorrhage (parenchymal, subarachnoid, intraventricular) - 65%, AVMs re-rupture - 2-3% per year

-The main clinical manifestations of arteriovenous malformations (AVM) in a patient are headache, seizures, symptoms of rupture of blood vessels and ischemia.
+The main clinical manifestations of AVMs in a patient are headache, seizures, symptoms of rupture of blood vessels and ischemia.
 Headaches can cover half of the cranium (hemicrania) and to be pulsating or diffuse.
 These headaches can mimic migraines.
 Sometimes the headache is combined with paralysis of the muscles of the arms and legs on one side (hemiplegia), and resembles hemiplegic migraine.

 Just having focal seizures, which may be generalized.
-These seizures occur in approximately 30 % of patients with arteriovenous malformations (AVM), and usually well removed anticonvulsant medications (anticonvulsants).
+These seizures occur in approximately 30 % of patients with arteriovenous malformations, and usually well removed anticonvulsant medications (anticonvulsants).

-In 50 % of patients with arteriovenous malformations (AVM) occur intracerebral hemorrhage.
+In 50 % of patients with AVMs occur intracerebral hemorrhage.
 Most often it is intracerebral hemorrhage, but not podobolochechnym (subarachnoid).
 Leaking with blood usually does not accumulate in the basal cistern, and why symptomatic spasm of the arteries (cerebral vasospasm), located in the tanks of the brain, is rare in the patient.

-In rare situations, arteriovenous malformation (AVM) is so large that causes a redistribution of blood flow from the adjacent normal brain tissue ("steal"), leading to ischemia of this area adjacent to her brain.
-These phenomena are often observed steal at large arteriovenous malformations (AVM) basins of the middle cerebral - posterior cerebral artery and middle cerebral - anterior cerebral artery, extending from the surface of the cerebral hemispheres of the cortex to the ventricular system.
+In rare situations, AVM is so large that causes a redistribution of blood flow from the adjacent normal brain tissue ("steal"), leading to ischemia of this area adjacent to her brain.
+These phenomena are often observed steal at large arteriovenous malformations basins of the middle cerebral - posterior cerebral artery and middle cerebral - anterior cerebral artery, extending from the surface of the cerebral hemispheres of the cortex to the ventricular system.

-With the involvement of arteriovenous malformations (AVM), vein of Galen in a patient may develop hydrocephalus.
+With the involvement of vein of Galen in an AVM in a patient may develop hydrocephalus.

-For visualization of arteriovenous malformations (AVMs), its position and size are used magnetic resonance (MRI) and computed tomography of cerebral vessels (CT angiography) with contrast enhancement.
+For visualization of an AVMs, its position and size are used magnetic resonance (MRI) and computed tomography of cerebral vessels (CT angiography) with contrast enhancement.
 This gives an opportunity to identify arteriovenous malformation channels to burst.

 Cerebrovascular arteriovenous malformations (AVMs) treatment